whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme_mod.txt

 -If a texture's name starts with *slime, it will behave like swamp sludge (slowed movement and unique effects)

-	New entities - see FGD for further documentation -monster_maulotaur/monster_maulotaur_lord: maulotaur from Heretic; model by Razumen, code by Whirledtsar
+	New entities - see FGD for further documentation -monster_maulotaur/monster_maulotaur_lord: maulotaur from Heretic; model by Razumen, code by whirledtsar
--monster_reiver: reiver from Hexen; model by Razumen, code by Whirledtsar -monster_roman/monster_roman_lord: Roman-style monster that behaves like the Mummy enemy
+-monster_reiver: reiver from Hexen; model by Razumen, code by whirledtsar -monster_roman/monster_roman_lord: Roman-style monster that behaves like the Mummy enemy
--monster_undying: reanimated corpse; model by Bloodshot, code by Bloodshot & Whirledtsar
+-monster_undying: reanimated corpse; model by Bloodshot, code by Bloodshot & whirledtsar
--medusa_red: weaker variant of the Medusa with lower health and less aggressive missiles
+-monster_medusa_red: weaker variant of the Medusa with lower health and less aggressive missiles
--custom_model: non-interactive entity that can use any model; code by Joshua Skelton & Inky
+-misc_model: decorative entity that can use any model; can be breakable, and triggered on/off/killed depending on spawnflags; code by Joshua Skelton, Inky, and whirledtsar
 -custom_sound_ambient: ambient sound maker that can use any sound file; code by Shanjaq
 -custom_sound_maker: triggered sound maker that can use any sound file; code by Shanjaq
 -light_chan: hanging chandelier